 ON THIS PAGE: You will find some basic information about this disease and the parts of the body it may affect.
 This is the first page of Cancer.Net’s Guide to Inflammatory Breast Cancer.
 To see other pages, use the menu on the side of your screen.
 Think of that menu as a roadmap to this full guide.

 Inflammatory breast cancer is a rare form of breast cancer.
-The cancer gets its name because the symptoms include redness, tenderness, swelling, and pain in the breast, all of which are similar to a condition called mastitis that is an inflammation of the breast.
+The cancer gets its name because the symptoms include redness, tenderness, swelling, and pain in the breast, all of which are similar to a condition called mastitis.
+Mastitis is an inflammation of the breast.
 However, unlike mastitis, inflammatory breast cancer does not improve with antibiotic treatment.

 About the breast

-Cancer begins when normal cells in the breast change and grow uncontrollably, forming a mass called a tumor.
-A tumor can be benign or cancerous.
-A benign tumor means the tumor will not spread.
-A cancerous tumor is malignant, meaning it can spread to other parts of the body.
+Cancer begins when healthy cells in the breast change and grow uncontrollably, forming a mass or sheet of cells called a tumor.
+A tumor can be cancerous or benign.
+A cancerous tumor is malignant, meaning it can grow and spread to other parts of the body.
+A benign tumor means the tumor can grow but will not spread.
 Breast cancer spreads when the cancer grows into other parts of the body or when breast cancer cells move to other parts of the body through the blood vessels and/or lymph vessels.
-This is called metastatic cancer.
+This is called metastasis.

 In inflammatory breast cancer, the cancer cells block the lymph vessels within the breast, which causes fluid backup and swelling of the breast and overlying skin.
 Because this type of breast cancer can grow quickly, it is treated with a combination of surgery, radiation therapy, and chemotherapy; see Treatment Options for more information.